Steal (2026 TV series): Production

-The series is developed by Drama Republic and is written by S.A.
-Nikias.
-Sam Miller produces and directs three episodes.

-The cast is led by Sophie Turner, Archie Madekwe and Jacob Fortune-Lloyd.
+The series was developed by Drama Republic and created by Nikias, who had previously written thrillers under the pen name Ray Celestin.
+Sam Miller produced, and directed three episodes.
+The cast is led by Sophie Turner, Archie Madekwe and Jacob Fortune-Lloyd, and also includes Yusra Warsama, Andrew Howard, Jonathan Slinger and Andrew Koji.

 Filming began in London in May 2024.

 Release

-All six episodes will be available on January 21, 2026, exclusively on Prime Video.
+All six episodes were made available on 21 January 2026 on Prime Video.